Hillsborough disaster: 1989–1991 coroner's hearing

-Popper had excluded the witness evidence of two qualified Merseyside doctors (Drs Ashton and Phillips) who had been inside the stadium on the day and who had been critical of the chaotic emergency response.
+Popper had excluded the witness evidence of two qualified Merseyside doctors (John Ashton and Glyn Phillips) who had been inside the stadium on the day and who had been critical of the chaotic emergency response.
 The views of both were dismissed by the Taylor report.
 They both gave evidence at the 2016 Warrington inquests.
 Phillips stated that the exclusion of their evidence was a 'serious error of judgement' by Popper.
 He said that he 'could not fathom why he didn't call us, other than he specifically did not want to hear our evidence, in which case the first inquests were coloured and flawed before they even started'.

 Ashton and Phillips were not the only doctors present at the disaster not to be called to give evidence to the Popper inquests.
 The only one called was the Sheffield Wednesday club doctor.

 Taylor Inquiry

 After the disaster, Lord Justice Taylor was appointed to conduct an inquiry into the events.
 The Taylor Inquiry sat for a total of 31 days (between 15 May and 29 June 1989) and published two reports: an interim report (1 August 1989) which laid out the events of the day and immediate conclusions; and a final report (19 January 1990) which outlined general recommendations on football ground safety.
 The two publications together became known as the Taylor Report.

 Taylor concluded that policing on the day "broke down" and "the main reason for the disaster was the failure of police control".
 Attention was focused on the decision to open the secondary gates; moreover, the kick-off should have been delayed, as had been done at other venues and matches.

 Sheffield Wednesday was also criticised for the inadequate number of turnstiles at the Leppings Lane end and the poor quality of the crush barriers on the terraces, "respects in which failure by the Club contributed to this disaster".